 2) require periodic random tests of the drivers while they are on duty and after an accident involving a fatality.

 Contact a Truck Accident Attorney

 If you or a loved one were involved in an accident with a large truck, you may have sustained life changing disabilities as a result of your injuries.At McEwen & Kestner, our team of experienced truck accident lawyers has successfully helped many truck accident victims obtain the compensation they deserve for their injuries and related losses.
-To make sure that you receive all of the compensation to which you are entitled, it is important to have an experienced truck accident attorney handling your case.
+To make sure that you receive all of the compensation to which you are entitled, it is important to have an experienced truck accident attorney in Georgia handling your case.
 Please call our office today at 800-732-3070 or email email@example.com.